3rd International Workshop on Quantum Software-Engineering Tools, Algorithms & Verification (Q-STAV 2026)

 We accept two types of contributions:

-• Presentation of already published papers; a short summary (2 pages) will appear in the workshop proceedings.
+- Presentation of already published papers; a short summary (2 pages in LNI format) will appear in the workshop proceedings.

-• Original, previously unpublished, papers (6 – 12 pages) which will appear as full papers in the workshop proceedings.
+Submitting a summary and its publication in the proceedings are optional. - Original, previously unpublished, papers (6-12 pages in LNI format) which will appear as full papers in the workshop proceedings.

 Reviewing Process